 Internal links should not have redirects.
 Instead, you should link directly to the final webpage.
 To check for internal links with redirects, select the Redirects filter.

-To get started, click on the Posts tab.
+To get started, click the Posts tab.

 You can now proceed with the internal link post audits below.